kfraser95/Fraserphere-2025-sim/README.md

 If you hit build errors, install system tools (e.g., Visual C++ on Windows) or use Conda.
 Acknowledgements
-Thanks to open-source libraries (SymPy, NumPy, Matplotlib, PyLDPC, Torch) and conceptual inspirations from space agencies.
+Thanks to open-source libraries (pyFFS, SymPy, GEANT4, SRIM, COMSOL, PyLDPC, NumPy, Torch) and conceptual inspirations from space agencies.
 Special thanks to xAI's @Grok for symbolic derivations, simulations, and collaborative refinement.
 References